mickey-doyle/InchesToCentimeters/README.md

-##InchesToCentimeters
+## InchesToCentimeters

 very simple program that converts inches to centimeters.

-there are binary versions of this program for macOS (ARM) and Windows. see [releases](https://github.com/mickey-doyle/InchesToCentimeters/releases)
+- there are binary versions of this program for macOS (ARM) and Windows. see [releases](https://github.com/mickey-doyle/InchesToCentimeters/releases)

-deps: .NET 8.0 runtime, GTK (only required if building from source)
+- depends on .NET 8.0 runtime and GTK+3 (only required if building from source)

 if building on macOS, run the following first:
 ```zsh